vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/1-genai-landscape.md

 * Pretraining, fine-tuning, and prompting are key adaptation strategies
 * Open vs Closed models have trade-offs — no one-size-fits-all
 * Collaboration and discussion help in understanding real-world implications

----

-## ✅ Reflection Board

-> Write down one insight and one question you have after this chapter.
-> *(Collect on a whiteboard or shared doc)*

----

-Let me know if you want me to adapt this for a specific LMS or workshop format!